-1. New LIFT Allocation (HB 5005): Secure an additional $200 million in article XI-Q general obligation bonds for LIFT (Low Income Fast-Track housing), including a 20% soft set-aside for homeownership.
-This investment will stimulate the development of an additional 4,000 affordable homes over a two-year period.
-UPDATE: Special thanks to Karen Rockwell of Benton County HFH and Erika Kennel of HFH Portland/Metro East who provided LIFT for Homeownership support testimony on March 25 during the Oregon Housing and Community Services budget hearing, before the Join Ways & Means committee.
+New LIFT Allocation (HB 5005): HB 5005 had its first hearing on April 12 in the Joint Ways and Means Subcommittee on Capital Construction.
+Special thanks to Karen Rockwell of Benton Habitat and Erika Kennel of Habitat Portland/Metro East who provided LIFT for Homeownership support testimony on March 25 during the Oregon Housing and Community Services budget hearing, before the Joint Ways & Means committee.

 Oregon MID Reform (HB 3349): On March 25, the House Committee on Human Services and Housing voted 5-3 to send this bill to House Revenue with a Do Pass recommendation.
 HB 3349 had a very strong hearing in House Revenue on April 25.
 Rep. Alissa Keny-Guyer, who has worked tirelessly to promote MID reform, was featured debating with Rep. Jack Zika about HB 3349 on OPB radio’s Think Out Loud: https://www.opb.org/radio/programs/thinkoutloud/segment/mortgage-tax-deduction-womens-basketball-school-boards/

 Healthy Homes (HB 2802): On March 25, this bill moved unanimously to Joint Ways and Means with a Do Pass recommendation.
 Beginning the week of May 13, we’re asking everyone to contact your representative and senator to let them know how much this bill means to you.